What is Cyber Essentials

 Cyber-attacks cost organisations thousands of pounds and can cause huge disruption.
 All businesses are targets if they don’t have the proper measures in place to protect them.

 Cyber Essentials will show you how to prevent the most common attacks and protect your business and is designed to fit with whatever level or commitment you are able to sustain.

 What this means for Government Suppliers

-All suppliers’ form 2020 in receipt of contracts valued at more than £25,000 will need to show that they have adopted Cyber Essentials or a higher standard.
+All suppliers’ from January 2020 in receipt of contracts valued at more than £25,000 will need to show that they have adopted Cyber Essentials or a higher standard.

-We are reminding our larger suppliers that they need to be Cyber Essentials accredited by 1 January 2020, and to implement enough safeguards to protect the personal data shared with them.
+We are reminding our larger suppliers that they need to implement enough safeguards to protect the personal data shared with them.